21 Things to Do in Anakeesta Gatlinburg, TN 2026

 How long does it take to get through Anakeesta?

-You can expect to spend approximately 2 hours going through all the attractions in Anakeesta.
+You can expect to spend at least 2 to 4 hours going through the main attractions in Anakeesta.
 However, this depends on the activities you partake in and if you choose to dine and wine.
 The good news is that the ticket is for an all-day admission which gives you plenty of time to explore the scenic park to the fullest.

-How long is the Condola ride at Anakeesta?
+How long is the Chondola ride at Anakeesta?

-The Condola ride from Gatlinburg is short, taking about 10 to 15 minutes to get you to the FireFly Village in Anakeesta.
-It is an open-air chair experience that can be substituted for the Ridge Rambler ride.
+The Chondola ride from Gatlinburg is short, taking about 10 to 15 minutes to get you to the FireFly Village in Anakeesta.
+It is an open-air chair or enclosed gondola cabin experience that can be substituted for the Ridge Rambler ride.

 How much is parking at Anakeesta?